cl-roberts/.lua-filters/typst-to-div/README.md

 ````

 This lua filter provides syntactic sugar for instead applying typst styling
-via quarto divs, e.g. the following typst code gets placed into a
+via quarto divs and spans, e.g. the following typst code gets placed into a
 `typst-template.typ` file:

 ```